Shoulder Replacement

 Total or partial joint replacement with a prosthetic joint has become a more common treatment to relieve pain and restore independence.
 Most joint replacements are done for hips and knees, but shoulder replacement is becoming more and more popular as a remedy for arthritis and fractures of the shoulder.
 Shoulder replacement is recommended to repair painful arthritic shoulders and increase limited motion.
-The treatment can replace the head of the humerus or the entire shoulder joint.
+Replacement involves the replacement of just the head of the humerus (hemiarthroplasty) or the entire shoulder joint (total shoulder arthroplasty).

 The Shoulder Joint